Judd Trump: 2012–13 season

-2013/2014
+2013–14 season

-At the start of the season Trump was ranked third in the world rankings.
+At the start of the season, Trump was ranked third in the world rankings.
 He began the season poorly as he lost in the first rounds of the Wuxi Classic, the Shanghai Masters and the International Championship, as well as failing to qualify for the Indian Open.
 In November, he reached the final of the minor-ranking Kay Suzanne Memorial Cup but lost 1–4 to Mark Allen.

 Later that month, he made the first official maximum break of his career in the Antwerp Open during a last-32 defeat against Mark Selby.

 He reached the fourth round of the UK Championship, where Mark Allen defeated him 6–4, and he lost 5–6 to Marco Fu in the opening round of the Masters.

 In the German Masters, he dropped just four frames in winning five matches to reach his first ranking final of the season, where he played Ding Junhui.
 Trump was two frames ahead twice in the first session, but it ended level at 4–4; he then lost five of the next six frames upon resumption of play to be defeated 5–9.
 At the Welsh Open, he was defeated 3–4 by John Higgins in the last 16.
 Higgins was again the victor when the two met in the last 16 of the World Open, winning 5–4 after Trump had taken a 4–0 lead.
 Trump won the non-ranking Championship League title during the season by beating Martin Gould 3–1.

 Trump defeated Tom Ford and Ryan Day to reach the quarter-finals of the 2014 World Championship, where he played Neil Robertson.
 Trump led 6–2, 9–6 and 11–8, before Robertson launched a bold counterattack to take the last five frames and win the match 13–11.
 Trump received criticism for not acknowledging the fact that during the match, Robertson had become the first player to make 100 centuries in a single season, choosing to walk out of the arena instead.
 He later said that Robertson's achievement meant nothing to him and he chose to congratulate his opponent after the match.